 One of Odisha’s prime tourist destinations, Puri from all the other Indian cities for food lovers is the paradise for seafood lovers.
 You can find a number of street-side vendors selling amazing varieties of fried fish around the main beach.
 The restaurants in Puri offer the best of seafood, from fish, prawns, lobsters, to crabs.
 Apart from the sea food served at main beach you food lovers also need to visit the main temple town for sweets like Roshogula and Mishti Doi.
 The Puri Temple’s mahaprassad is also a heavenly delight prepared with special ingredients.

-The Pink City offers a plethora of delicacies that none of the other Indian cities of food lovers offer and would leave you craving for more.
+The Pink City offers a plethora of delicacies that none of the other Indian cities of food lovers offer and would leave you craving for some of the best cuisine served in India.
 From Kathi Rolls to Kachoris to Kulfis, Jaipur’s street shacks and intricately decorated restaurants have it all.
 Jaipur is also famous for its pyaz (onion) kachoris.
 One can find them at Rawat Sweets that is one of the pioneers of this delight.
 Take a walk around Amer Fort and your tastebuds will find a treat of lifetime with different types of snacks that are sold here.

 Agra isn’t only famous for the Taj Mahal.
 If you find yourself in Agra, Do not forget to try the wide varieties of Petha that is available all over the city, and bring some back for your family and friends.
 The lanes of Agra like some of the other Indian cities for food lovers are known for delicious biryani and kebabs at very throwaway prices.
 Taking a walk in these lanes is like a treasure hunt for the foodies.